er-arcadio/BoardGameGeek_Regression_Project/README.md

 # Project2_2020_Metis

 ### The Goal...
 **"How many plays is this board game going to get?"** The goal of the project is to predict the average plays per person.
 Currently, on BoardGameGeek.com (BGG), this can be calculated by dividing total plays of a game by total owners of the game.
-All the attributes listed below (1-11) can be found on the website.

 ## MVP 1

-### Webscrape
+### Webscrape & Baseline Model
 - *Webscrape [BGG](https://boardgamegeek.com/boardgame/167791/terraforming-mars) : [Click here](https://github.com/er-arcadio/Project2_2020_Metis/blob/master/Scraping_BGG.ipynb) for the notebook*
-- Itterate over multiple browser pages (10 pages : 1 thousand games)
+- *Itterate over multiple browser pages (10 pages : 1 thousand games)*
-- Clean data, fix categorical, and do EDA using Pandas (Pair plot)
+- *Clean data and fix categorical*
-- Linear Regression Analysis
+- EDA using Pandas (Pair plot, correlations)
-- Validation
+- Linear Regression Analysis ()

-*Note: Attributes "Min_Age" and "*_Players" are categorical -- first being Ordinal; and latter being Nominal (Dummy Values)*
+- Validation (train and val)

-*Note:* **Y**, *Avg_Plays, the expected output, is Total_Plays/Owners*
+*Note: The target is Avg_Plays*

 ### Presentation